rkok/beancount-wise/README.md

 bean-extract -e ledger.beancount config.py .
 ```

+## Notes

+Wise almost always takes/leaves 'dust' when converting between currencies.
+Beancount will (appropriately) warn about this,
+so we track this dust in a separate account called Equity:Wise:ConversionDifference

 ## Thanks

 This was based on the (no longer working) Transferwise importer from [tariochbctools](https://github.com/tarioch/beancounttools)